awsdocs/aws-transfer-user-guide/doc_source/create-server-sftp.md

 # Create an SFTP\-enabled server<a name="create-server-sftp"></a>

 Secure Shell \(SSH\) File Transfer Protocol \(SFTP\) is a network protocol used for secure transfer of data over the internet\.
 The protocol supports the full security and authentication functionality of SSH\.
-It is widely used to exchange data, including sensitive information between business partners in a variety of industries such as financial services, healthcare, retail, and advertising\.
+It's widely used to exchange data, including sensitive information between business partners in a variety of industries such as financial services, healthcare, retail, and advertising\.

 **Note**
  SFTP servers for Transfer Family operate over port 22\.